terascope/teraslice/docs/packages/teraslice-cli/overview.md

 ```
 Asset <asset-id> deleted from <cluster-alias>
 ```
-**INIT** - Creates a new asset or add a processor with the --processor option
+**INIT** - Creates a new asset framework or adds a new processor to an existing asset with the --processor option
 ```
 teraslice-cli assets init
 ```